sedurCode/PhDThesis/README.md

-# PhDThesis
+# Physiolopgical Measures in Immersive Laboratory Based Soundscape Evaluation
-A repository containing the build system for my phd thesis
+This repository contains the build system for my phd thesis with the above title.